fuelcellinfo

 fuelcells

-Instead of drawing electricity from the power grid, facilities could use natural gas-powered solid oxide fuel cells to lower their electric costs, increase power reliability, reduce greenhouse gas emissions, and maybe even offset costs by selling excess -generated power back to the power grid.
+Instead of drawing electricity from the power grid, facilities could use -powered solid oxide fuel cells to lower their electric costs, increase power reliability, reduce greenhouse gas emissions, and maybe even offset costs by selling excess -generated power back to the power grid.
 Such an future could be possible — assuming lifespans are improved and enough systems are produced to reach economies of scale — according to a cost-benefit analysis published in the journal Fuel Cells.

-If such advances are made, researchers at the Department of ’s Pacific Northwest National Laboratory conclude natural gas solid oxide fuel cells could play a significant role in meeting future demand.
+If such advances are made, researchers at the Department of ’s Pacific Northwest National Laboratory conclude solid oxide fuel cells could play a significant role in meeting future demand.
 The technology could help meet the 10 percent increase in electricity the nation will need in the next decade.
 That estimate, by the U.S. Energy Information Administration, will require 68 gigawatts more generating capacity.

 PNNL’s study focused on distributed generation, where fuel cells are located right at the individual facilities they power.
 This is different than the traditional central generation approach to energy, where large power plants are often located far away from end users.